-Residents of the Soho Road and Handsworth have been sharing their stories of migration during curated walks and workshops with Black Heritage Walks Network and Overhear, whilst asking them to consider their own connection to the place.
+Residents of the Soho Road and Handsworth shared their stories of migration during curated walks and workshops with Black Heritage Walks Network and Overhear, whilst asking them to consider their own connection to the place.

-Their stories have been turned into audio pieces by the digital creative writing company Overhear, including newly commissioned poems, and worked into a brand new heritage walk from Black Heritage Walks Network.
+Their stories were turned into audio pieces by the digital creative writing company Overhear, including newly commissioned poems, and worked into a brand new heritage walk from Black Heritage Walks Network.

 Each of the audio pieces have been digitally pinned to real-life locations using the Overhear app, that users can download and collect by exploring Handsworth and its history of migration – think ‘Pokemon Go’ for poetry!